vellgordeev/online-chat/README.md

 ## Features

-- **Multi-user support**: Multiple clients can connect to the server simultaneously.
+- **Multi-user support**: Multiple clients can connect to the server simultaneously. :busts_in_silhouette:
 - **Command-driven**: Users can issue commands (e.g., `/help`, `/ban`, `/unban`) to perform specific actions.
 - **Inactivity check**: Users inactive for a certain duration (default 20 minutes) are disconnected automatically.
 - **Role-based access**: Ordinary users vs. admin privileges (admins can ban or kick users, shut down the server, etc.).